 Daydar is a framework that makes the process of getting things done social: Can you learn from the working styles of others?
 Can you collaboratively create an environment of healthy competition by being aware of your friends’ daily accomplishments?
 Can this help you to find a better balance between work and play?

-I first wrote the Daydar backend, which aggregated and categorized a social group's to-do items from the Remember The Milk to-do list service.
+I first wrote the Daydar service, which aggregated a social group's to-do items from the Remember The Milk to-do list service and produced RSS feeds categorized by a sort-of Maslow's hierarchy of needs: physical, work, social, intellectual, and creative.
 We then built a series of physical and digital artifacts on this data, exploring ways to improve productivity, as well as the darker side of quantifying it.

-Prototyped with Arduino, solenoids, PVC, and a bunch of alarm clocks.
-Connected to the Daydar backend, a simple aggregator of your social group's feeds from the RememberTheMilk to-do list service.
+Prototyped with the Daydar service, Arduino, solenoids, PVC, and a bunch of alarm clocks.

 A playful competition examining peer pressure and support.
 Two friends working in remote places agree to a 30-minute sprint before taking a break.
 Whenever one person completes a task, a photo is taken with her webcam and is sent to taunt the other player.
 Whoever finishes five tasks first wins.
 A diagrammatic record preserves the shared experience.